AshutoshSinghG/Action-Tracker/AI_NOTES.md

 ### Token / Cost Considerations

-- Gemini 2.0 Flash is free for up to 15 RPM / 1M TPD on the free tier
+- Gemini 2.0 Flash Lite is free for up to 15 RPM / 1M TPD on the free tier
 - Average transcript processing uses ~500-2000 input tokens and ~200-500 output tokens
 - Well within free tier limits for internal tool usage
 - For higher throughput, the paid tier is cost-effective (~$0.075 / 1M input tokens)